cmb347827/static-job-listings-master/README-template.md

 	                      <label for='search-term${vars.searchId}' class='visually-hidden'>Search term ${vars.searchId}</label>
 			              <input class='border me-3' type='search' id='search-term${vars.searchId}' name='searchterm-item'>
 					</search>`;`
-  I finally found a stackoverflow post explaining the use of insertAdjacentHTML and 'beforeend'.
+  I finally found a stackoverflow post explaining the use of insertAdjacentHTML and 'beforeend' (see link 1)
-- I found how to access the input close button using the `::-webkit-search-cancel-button` pseudoselector.
-As MDN said it's 'non-standard' , I added vendor prefixes to apply this.
 - I misunderstood the design at first and thought the search bar on top was where you'd enter search options My old code was based on that :